kubecost/docs/apis/monitoring-apis/cloud-cost-api.md

 {% endswagger-description %}

 {% swagger-parameter in="path" name="window" required="true" type="string" %}
-Window of the query.
-Accepts all standard Kubecost window formats (See our doc on using [the `window` parameter](/apis/monitoring-apis/assets-api.md#using-window-parameter)).
+Duration of time over which to query.
+Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info).
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="aggregate" type="string" required="false" %}